-The grapes were pressed and the juice transferred to 500 litre wooden fûts for fermentation and maturation on lees for 12 months without any battonage.
+The grapes were slowly pressed and the juice transferred to 500 litre wooden fûts for fermentation and maturation on lees for 12 months without any battonage.

 The name for this wine comes from one of the works of the prolific 17th Century French author Charles Perrault who either adapted or was the originator of many fairy tales including Cinderella, Little Red Riding Hood and Puss in Boots.

-Domaine de la Garrelière Milliard d’Etoiles 2017
+Domaine de la Garrelière Milliard d’Etoiles 2019

-It was aged for a year and a half on lees and riddled by hand for a month then disgorged in February of this year.
+It was aged for a year and riddled by hand for a month then disgorged in February of this year.
 It has no added sulphites.
-The names translates as a “billion stars”.
+The name translates as a “billion stars”.
+ABV 13.5%.